 The Carolyn Lipshy Galerstein Women's Center

 The Galerstein Women’s Center (GWC) has been in existence since 1996, representing gender issues in our campus and community.
-The Center actively promotes a prosperous and successful environment for women through mentoring, advising and professional counseling, climate assessment, lectures addressing gender diversity and social justice, leadership development, community engagement and support for girls and women in STEM fields of study, advocacy for the LGBTQ community, and development of child care resources.
+The Center actively promotes a prosperous and successful environment through mentoring, advising and professional counseling, equitable policy review, climate assessment, lectures addressing gender diversity and social justice, leadership development, community engagement, advocacy for the LGBTQ community, and development of child care resources.